Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 alternative (e.g. *clickAndWait*) tells Selenium to **wait** for the page to load after the action has been done.

 ..
-TODO: mam-p:  I don't believe the following is true, at least in Selenium-IDE.
+TODO: mam-p:  I don't believe the following is true, at least in Selenium- IDE.
 Perhaps it is supposed to be true, but I don't think we should misrepresent the current status.

 The *AndWait* alternative is always used when the action causes the browser to navigate to another page or reload the present one.